Introduction to tonsillitis:

 - Your child has an excessive number of severe sore throats each year.

 - Your child’s lymph nodes beneath the lower jaw are swollen or tender for at least six months, even with antibiotic treatment.

 Tonsillectomy can prevent tonsillitis, but is only recommended in select circumstances.

-Because most types of tonsillitis are spread by droplet transmission, droplet precautions can be effective means of prevention.
+Because most types are spread by droplet transmission, droplet precautions can be effective means of prevention.
 Some tonsillitis, such as the kind caused by mono, is spread by body fluid transmission.
-Body fluid precautions are needed to prevent this type of tonsillitis.
+Body fluid precautions are needed to prevent this type.